 Peel, and cut into large pieces the two varieties of pumpkin.
 Dice the onion, crush the garlic and place in a large saucepan - one you would normally use to make a large batch of soup in.

 Add the cut sun dried tomatoes, whole parsley, oil, salt and fill the pot with water just enough to cover the pumpkin.
 Many times I have used less water to achieve a thicker soup.
-Place pot on stove with lid and simmer until all the ingredients have cooked through and flavoured the soup.
-The pumpkin will fall apart and become very mushy and thicken the soup.
-Taste and add more salt if required.
+Place pot on stove with lid and simmer until everything is cooked and the flavours have combined - the pumpkin should be very soft and falling apart.

 In a pot of boiling water, cook the pizzuliati - al dente, drain all the water and add the pasta to the pumpkin soup.
 My mother in law would cook the pasta directly into the soup making it a 'one pot wonder'.
 At this point I like to add cracked pepper and when serving a sprinkle of chopped parsley.

-This rustic style hearty soup can be enjoyed during the cold winter months with some slices of crusty bread.
+This rustic style hearty soup is perfect for cold winter nights, especially with some crusty bread on the side.

 Enjoy!